clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 **Considering the constant variations in the food domain, the results obtained could simply indicated that the inspections are fair, following the phenomenon of changes, unpredictable due to the behaviors in the restauration industry.**

-N.B. : For the case of the 47th Community Area of Chicago, called Burnside, https://en.wikipedia.org/wiki/Burnside,_Chicago#cite_note-cmap-1 explains that it has known the *White Flight* phenomenon (https://en.wikipedia.org/wiki/White_flight), leading the businesses to move away, but also that it is situated on the border of the city and is a "comfortable residential community".
+N.B. : For the case of the 47th Community Area of Chicago, called Burnside, explains that it has known the [*White Flight* phenomenon](https://en.wikipedia.org/wiki/White_flight), leading the businesses to move away, but also that it is situated on the border of the city and is a "comfortable residential community".
+[Source : wikipedia](https://en.wikipedia.org/wiki/Burnside,_Chicago#cite_note-cmap-1)

 The low `HygieneScores` could either be explained by a smallest number of establishments with correct `HygieneScores` running in a zone whose comfort could ease the maintenance of the establishments.